ICPI/DIV/README.md

-Organizational materials for the ICPI's ICPI Data Integration and Visualization Group
+Organizational materials for the ICPI's Data Integration and Visualization Group

 For additional information, visit the [wiki page](https://github.com/icpi-div/org/wiki).